lennyleadership/zhichang/content/docs/02 Working Situations/06_about_myself.md

 13 years in Canada.
 17 years in chemical analysis.

-## Self-diagnostics
+## Shiny Points
 \* Do work with all my heart, all my soul, and all my might.
 \* Do things right at the first place.
 Save time, save money when developing methods, specifically in the new lab operation.
 \* Have 7 habits of highly effective people.
 I have habits, and would get a job more than others.
 \* Have high expectations.
-\* sell point: never settle down: automate data processing, increase productivity, cut off turn-around-time.
+\* Never settle down: streamline data processing, increase productivity, cut off turn-around-time.
+* Integrity
+* Commitment
+* Self-motivated
+* Be assertive, be proactive when dealing with conflicts

 **2022.01.08**